BIMSBbioinfo/janggu/docs/tutorial.rst

 Example 1: Instantiate Janggu similar to keras.models.Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. sidebar:: **Output directory**
+.. sidebar:: **Model name**

    Model results,
-   e.g. trained parameters, are automatically stored with an associated model name in `outputdir` which is set to '`/home/user/janggu_results`' by default.
-Additionally, Janggu determines a unique model name, based on a md5-hash of the network configuration.
+   e.g. trained parameters, are automatically stored with the associated model name.
+To simplify the determination of a unique name for the model, Janggu automatically derives the model name based on a md5-hash of the network configuration.
+However, you can also specify a name yourself.

 .. code-block:: python